Home > Business > Marketing communication > Google Tag Manager: optimise the collection of your digital data

 A subject for exploration

 During the course, we worked on practical cases using our own data... it was very practical!
-And, a month after the course, we were able to have a video chat with the trainer to enrich our initial feedback.
+And, a month after the course, we were able to have a video chat with the trainer to learn from our initial experiences.
 Mission accomplished: by making us self-sufficient in tracking, this training enabled us to enrich our new reports and structure them better.
 We still have a long way to go, but we now have the tools and know-how to move forward!

 Key facts: mastering Google Tag Manager is essential for businesses looking to optimise their customer data collection and improve their digital marketing.
 However, making the most of this tool requires a considered approach based on compliance, training and continuous improvement.
 By adopting a methodical approach and avoiding common pitfalls, businesses can make the most of GTM to meet their specific data needs and achieve their marketing objectives.